 We never personify Continuing Creation: The Growing, Organizing, Direction, of the Cosmos.

 We never ask to be given something.
 Rather, we each seek to find something.

-By now, it should be clear that Co-Creators in Continuing Creation: The Growing> Organizing> Direction> of the Cosmos do not Pray; we Spiritually Meditate.
+By now, it should be clear that Co-Creators in Continuing Creation do not pray; we meditate.
 This section describes the Prayers that other people do.

 Many Prayers Are Actually Spiritual Meditations.